Tcozzie/Basic-C/README.md

 # Basic-C
-Basic programs that explore the functionality of C

 This Basic C repository explores the base level of functionality that C has to offer.
 These labs are from Classes taken at Montana State University